 The most significant upside of taking birth control pills is the convenience it provides.
 So long as you consume it at the same time everyday, it will be effective at preventing pregnancies.
 Birth control pills often come with a usage calendar, which makes it easy to keep track on which pill to take on what day of your cycle.

-Similar to other forms of birth control, birth control patches can also cause lighter periods and minimize the severity of menstrual cramps.
+Similar to other forms of birth control, birth control patches can also cause lighter periods and minimise the severity of menstrual cramps.

 Should you choose to take combination birth control pills, you might even experience improvements in your skin.
 In a study done by the International Journal of Women’s Dermatology, these improvements were credited to the hormones present in combination birth control pills as they are able to suppress the production of androgen, which prevent acne breakouts and controls the oil production of your skin.